timmcginley/Agile/Schedule/index.md

 * Define a set of requirements a building needs to meets its defined functions -->

+### Content Introduction
+* Building 308 floor plans
+* Client reports

-### Activity 1: Battleships: Proposed Grid of B308
+### Activity 1: BoxBuild: Existing Building Grid
+* Using the existing floor plan and reports, map the building floor plans on the boxbuild grid.

-### Activity 2: Battleships: Propose Issues of B308
+### Activity 2: BoxBuild: Proposed Building Grid
+* Using the 6 proposed building floor plan pack and reports, map the building floor plans on the boxbuild grid.

 <!-- ### Acitivty 4: Reverse Engineer Floor Plans and Pattern Identification -->